Clubs & Activities

 Adviser: Ms. Lynn Racz

 When does this activity meet?
-Every Thursday, after school, in the cafeteria.
+Thursday or Friday afternoon in the courtyard

 What is the focus of this activity?
 Join us whenever you can for friendly competition and fun with everyone's favorite backyard game!

 When does this activity meet?
 After school on a day determined by the CT Youth Forum schedule.

 What is the focus of this activity?
 The Youth Forum meets once a month and offers great opportunities to meet with students across the state to discuss topics such as: love, dating, life on-line, the effects of stereotyping and labeling, planning for life after high school, and issues on diversity and inclusion.
 There are opportunities for students to take on leadership roles, as well as simply attend and participate in the talks.